denysgerasymuk799/True_news_finder/README.md

 The project aims to identify how reliable the news is in 4 categories: lies, cunning news, maybe true, true.
 Users also have the opportunity to receive news-confirmation or proof-refutation of the entered link to the news.

+FOR MORE DETAILS LOOK AT GIT WIKI IN THIS REPOSITORY !!!

 # Table of Contents:
 1. [Description](#description)
 2. [Installation](#installation)